MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgServicePrincipal.md

   - `[Notes <String>]`: Free text field to capture information about the service principal, typically used for operational purposes.
 Maximum allowed size is 1024 characters.
   - `[NotificationEmailAddresses <String[]>]`: Specifies the list of email addresses where Azure AD sends a notification when the active certificate is near the expiration date.
 This is only for the certificates used to sign the SAML token issued for Azure AD Gallery applications.
   - `[Oauth2PermissionGrants <IMicrosoftGraphOAuth2PermissionGrant[]>]`: Delegated permission grants authorizing this service principal to access an API on behalf of a signed-in user.
 Read-only.
 Nullable.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
     - `[ClientId <String>]`: The id of the client service principal for the application which is authorized to act on behalf of a signed-in user when accessing an API.
 Required.
 Supports $filter (eq only).
-    - `[ConsentType <String>]`: Indicates if authorization is granted for the client application to impersonate all users or only a specific user.
+    - `[ConsentType <String>]`: Indicates whether authorization is granted for the client application to impersonate all users or only a specific user.
 AllPrincipals indicates authorization to impersonate all users.
 Principal indicates authorization to impersonate a specific user.
 Consent on behalf of all users can be granted by an administrator.
 Non-admin users may be authorized to consent on behalf of themselves in some cases, for some delegated permissions.
 Required.
 Supports $filter (eq only).
     - `[PrincipalId <String>]`: The id of the user on behalf of whom the client is authorized to access the resource, when consentType is Principal.
 If consentType is AllPrincipals this value is null.
 Required when consentType is Principal.
+Supports $filter (eq only).
     - `[ResourceId <String>]`: The id of the resource service principal to which access is authorized.
 This identifies the API which the client is authorized to attempt to call on behalf of a signed-in user.
+Supports $filter (eq only).
     - `[Scope <String>]`: A space-separated list of the claim values for delegated permissions which should be included in access tokens for the resource application (the API).
 For example, openid User.Read GroupMember.Read.All.
-Each claim value should match the value field of one of the delegated permissions defined by the API, listed in the oauth2PermissionScopes property of the resource service principal.
+Each claim value should match the value field of one of the delegated permissions defined by the API, listed in the publishedPermissionScopes property of the resource service principal.
   - `[Oauth2PermissionScopes <IMicrosoftGraphPermissionScope[]>]`: The delegated permissions exposed by the application.
 For more information see the oauth2PermissionScopes property on the application entity's api property.
 Not nullable.
     - `[AdminConsentDescription <String>]`: A description of the delegated permissions, intended to be read by an administrator granting the permission on behalf of all users.
 This text appears in tenant-wide admin consent experiences.
     - `[AdminConsentDisplayName <String>]`: The permission's title, intended to be read by an administrator granting the permission on behalf of all users.